Our History - From Satellites to Refineries

 Improved monitoring and control of production processes

-With commercially viable applications on Earth, Keit was launched on the global marketplace with an analytical instrument that could provide process analysis of fluids in industrial settings – such as with biofuel companies wanting to monitor their biofermentation processes; oil & gas and petrochemical companies needing to monitor glycol dehydration processes; chemical, pharmaceutical and food & beverage companies needing a new type of instruments sturdy enough to be used right in the production plant for real-time insight rather than waiting for remote sample analysis.
+With commercially viable applications on Earth, Keit was launched on the global marketplace with an analytical instrument that could provide process analysis of fluids in industrial settings – such as with biofuel companies wanting to monitor their biofermentation processes; oil & gas and petrochemical companies needing to monitor glycol dehydration processes; chemical, pharmaceutical and edible oil refining companies needing a new type of instruments sturdy enough to be used right in the production plant for real-time insight rather than waiting for remote sample analysis.

 The advantage of in situ process analytical technology (PAT), remains the ability to capture the reaction analysis as it happens in real time – alerting production managers of potential irregularities for faster decision making and better resource management.